suprakash3575/mini-project-sse/README.md

 # The Project
 What we would like are the following items created by you:
 * A working API server written in Node.js that can be run from the `api` directory.
 The source code should be included in a fork of this repository.
 Documentation should be included that tells us how to execute the API.
+The `tests` directory contains integrations tests that can be used to verify your API matches the specification.

 * Technical documentation should be written about the API and the reminder system.
 The reminder system should be fully documented in a way that allows other engineers and stakeholders know how the system should be implemented.
 The